abstractfactory/rfc/spec/spec24.md

 # Existing solutions deemed unsuited

-There have been numerous attempts in the past at associating content with metadata; each of which was deemed unsuited to the goals of Pipi.
-More information about these goals can be found in RFC25 along with a definition of Metadata in RFC26
+History is packed full of attempts at associating content with metadata; each of which was deemed unsuited to the goals of Pipi.
+More information about these goals can be found in RFC25.

 Why exactly were these methods deemed unsuited?
 Let's go through each possible method at a higher level.